Says Jan Vickery, Head of Clinical Operations here at AXA PPP

 A modern problem

 Modern life doesn't lend itself to having a healthy back.
-Long hours sitting all day at a desk or on the road can take its toll.
-Add to this a whole host of other sedentary behaviours like TV viewing, sitting at a computer, and game console use – and it's no wonder that our bodies start feeling the strain.
+For many of us, long hours sitting all day at a desk or on the road can take its toll, add to this a whole host of other sedentary behaviours like TV viewing, sitting at a computer and game console use, and it's no wonder that our bodies start feeling the strain.

 Keeping your posture in check